Ashamed of your past? God doesn't want you to keep punishing yourself

 Ask forgiveness then move on

-It's hard to ask other people to forgive us when we've hurt them, but usually that's the only way to move on.
-If we apologize and they refuse to forgive us, then the responsibility shifts from us to them.
-We've done all we can.
+It's hard to ask other people to forgive you when you have hurt them, but usually that's the only way to move on.
+If you apologize and they refuse to forgive you, then the responsibility shifts from you to them.
+You have done all you can.

-You should know that some people withhold their forgiveness, as a way of getting even.
-But that hurts them, like a sore that never heals.
+You should know that some people withhold their forgiveness as a way of getting even.
+But that hurts them, like a wound that never heals.

 An equally important step